tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 Prolog functions *don't* return values like functions in most other languages.
 You need to use extra parameters to get the results of a calculation.
-For instance, this function converts fahrenheit to celsius:
+For instance, this function converts Fahrenheit to Celsius:

 ```prolog
 to_celsius(F, C) :- C is (F - 32) * 5 / 9.